-We checked into the Liz Hotel and unfortunately they didn’t have complimentary breakfast but, they did have fantastic taste in headboards.
+We checked into the Liz Hotel, which had fantastic taste in headboards.

-I wish we would have taken a moped to the grocery store, since these motorized vehicles seem to be part of the culture in Taipei.
-I saw every type of person riding a moped – business men, ladies in flip flops and (my favourite) entire families; dad would be driving, mom would be behind the dad eating a bowl of wontons, dog at their feet, son sitting behind the mom reading a book, daughter texting while sitting on her brother’s lap facing sideways.
-Kudos.
+I wish we would have taken a motor bike to the grocery store since they seem to be part of the culture in Taipei.
+I saw every type of person riding a moped – business men, ladies in flip flops and (my favourite) entire families.
+The dad would be driving, mom would be behind the dad eating a bowl of wontons, dog at their feet, son sitting behind the mom reading a book, daughter texting while sitting on her brother’s lap facing sideways.
+What a sight.

-Although, the sound of mopeds do echo throughout the entire city (day & night) so, if you’re not into constant loud noises, perhaps Taipei wouldn’t be for you?
+The sound of mopeds do echo throughout the entire city (day & night) so if you’re not into constant loud noises, perhaps Taipei wouldn’t be for you.

-The first night in Taipei we went to the Liaoning Street Night Market!
+The first night in Taipei we went to the Liaoning Street Night Market.
 It was an overwhelming experience.
-There was so much going on!
-Shopping, food, people, music and to think, THEY HAVE THIS EVERY NIGHT?!
-They just close down the streets and casually turn it into a bustling market?!
+There was so much going on – shopping, food, people, music and to think, THEY HAVE THIS EVERY NIGHT!
+So, they just close down the streets and casually turn it into a bustling market?
+Awesome.

 When you get to the top, the view is incredible and there’s so much to do!
-You can go have a patio lunch, strap on your runners for a nature walk, visit the temple, etc. Honestly, this is a genius date idea, I mean, you’re in a gondola where you can be alone and chit chat, plus have the most beautiful view of the city when you get to the top.
-NOTE: TAKE YOUR DATES HERE!
-Also, if you squint really hard, you can see the Taipei 101 building below.
+You can go have a patio lunch, strap on your runners for a nature walk, or visit the temples.
+Honestly, this place is a genius date idea, I mean, you’re in a gondola where you can be alone and chit chat, plus have the most beautiful view of the city.
+Also, if you squint you can see the Taipei 101 building below.

 Another travel vlog for ya!
 I eat throughout this entire video.
-The night market is no joke when it comes to the variety of food – grilled seafood, fresh spring rolls, bubble tea, pork on a stick, etc. We went there for dinner each night and didn’t spend more than $10 each.
+The night market is no joke when it comes to the variety of food – grilled seafood, fresh spring rolls, bubble tea, pork on a stick, etc. We went there for dinner each night and didn’t spend more than $10, each.
 Food in Taiwan is cheap and deeeeeelicious.
-Watch my vlog, but prepare to start feeling hungry.